bqchristie/seneca-web322-fall-2023/assignments/assignment-four/assignment-four.md

 7. In your service classes connnect your endpoints to the database objects.

+BONUS create the realtionships between order, users and products so that when I look at a order it show the user and the product (not just id's).

+BONUS2 change the Users class so that it contains a list of the users orders.
+I should be able to this in the users/:id endpoint.

 8. **Code Quality:**

    - Write clean, well-organized, and commented code.